Money & Currency

-Travellers cheques in the world's major currencies can be changed at all banks and larger hotels.
+Travelers cheques in the world's major currencies can be changed at all banks and larger hotels.

 ATM / Cash Machines

 Cash can be obtained from credit and debit cards at most banks (the majority work with Visa associated cards, far fewer with Mastercard).
-There is an ATM machine at the port, on arrival in Heraklion (look for the light blue kiosk as you disembark), Chania (Souda) and also at all the airports.
+There is an ATM at the port, on arrival in Heraklion (look for the light blue kiosk as you disembark), Chania (Souda) and also at all the airports.
 Virtually all the machines provide instructions in English and often several other languages.
-ATM machines all issue euros.
+ATMs all issue euros.

 If you need cash amounts over and above the amount an individual machine or your daily limit allows, you can obtain a larger amount over the counter showing your passport and credit card.
 [Tip: This process is not recommended at the National Bank of Greece, which happens to be the only bank for over the counter Mastercard advances - be prepared for a long wait!]

 Carry cash - accepted everywhere!
 Carry travelers' cheques (accepted sometimes, some places) and a Visa card!

 Rates for exchange of currency vary little between banks (they are normally posted daily in the window) and some hotels will give you the bank exchange rate.
 For today's exchange rates, see currency converter.